 Theoretical Background

 Single-family mortgage originations are the sum of purchase and refinance originations.
-SFF-NAM divides the forecasting of these into two separate modules by loan purpose.
+SFM-NAM divides the forecasting of these into two separate modules by loan purpose.
 Purchase origination are broken down into three components: existing home sales, new home sales and manufacturing home sales.
 The inputs for calculating the above three components include: forecasts of starts and existing home sales provided by MAUS, forecasts of average house prices based on NAR historical data and Fannie’s home price forecast, cash share based on ESR assumptions, and average LTV ratio based on ESR assumptions.
 Refinance origination are based on two components: the Mortgage Application Component (MAC) and the Loan-level Liquidation Component (LLC).
-The MACt uses a linear regression on the most recent two periods (monthly) of refi applications (Refi Apps) from MBA.
+The MAC uses a linear regression on the most recent two periods (monthly) of refi applications (Refi Apps) from Mortgage Bankers Association (MBA).
 The LLC uses a formula to derive refi originations and acquisitions from refi liquidations provided by the SFM and assumptions underlying the refi recapture rate.

 Final Model Structure